paser-group/continuous-secsoft/ssp-spr26/project/README.md

 ##### Expected Deliverables

 - Three TEXT files as output
-- Source code for the four functions
+- Source code for the three functions
-- Test cases for the four functions.
-One test case for each of the four functions
+- Test cases for the three functions.
+One test case for each of the three functions.

 ### Task-3: Executor